zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ```

 Here, "A can connect to B" means that B receives packets sent by A to the
-external address reported for B by a third-party connected to B. Because the
+external address reported for B by a third-party connected to B.
-Tox DHT uses an eviction strategy which prefers closest nodes in a given
-bucket (this is not standard Kademlia behaviour), the close list of a node
-will tend to acquire the closest possible nodes in each bucket for which the
-corresponding entry in the above table is not 'X'.

 Figure 13 in <https://arxiv.org/abs/1605.05606> gives us rough estimates for
 the proportion of each kind of NAT we can expect to see, depending on the